Scoofszlo/Tikorgzo/README.md

     pip install uv
     ```

-4. Install the latest development release of Tikorgzo into your system.
+4. Install the latest published stable release into your system.

+    ```
+    uv tool install tikorgzo
+    ```

+    Or if you want to get the latest features without having to wait for official release, choose this one instead:

     ```console
     uv tool install git+https://github.com/Scoofszlo/Tikorgzo
     ```

-5. If `warning: C:\Users\$USERNAME\.local\bin is not on your PATH...` appears, add the specified directory to your [user or system PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/), then reopen your command-line.
+5. For Windows users, if `warning: C:\Users\$USERNAME\.local\bin is not on your PATH...` appears, add the specified directory to your [user or system PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/), then reopen your command-line.

 6. Install the Playwright browser.
 This is needed to allow download link extraction from the API.